KhaledOmarMoustafa/TestingTrello/README.md

 # TestingTrello
-Automate Testing on Trello using Java & OOP , Rest-Assured And TestNG assertion and for generating a report.
+Automate Testing on Trello api's using Java & OOP , Rest-Assured And TestNG assertion and for generating a report.
 To get started with this project:
 A-Clone this repository to your local machine.
 B-Install all necessary dependencies (e.g., Java JDK).